 We will write to let you know the outcome of your application.
 All schools have an admission limit for each year group.
 If we cannot offer your child a place at the school you want and you live in Wigan, we will offer a place at another school.
 You may want to keep your child at their current school.
 You have the right to appeal if we refuse you a place at a school.
-For more information on appeals, see page 17.
-We do not run a waiting list for transfers during a school year.
+For more information on appeals, see page 15.
 If you are making an appeal for a school and a place becomes available before your appeal is heard, we will consider your application alongside any other applications for the school.